 Post-Election Analysis 2020: Foreign Policy & Diplomacy

-The uncertainty with which the world will greet this incoming Administration will be accentuated by the long list of foreign policy challenges the new president will face and the underlying changes that are reshaping the international order.
+The uncertainty with which the world will greet this incoming Administration will be accentuated by the long list of foreign policy challenges President-elect Biden will face and the underlying changes that are reshaping the international order.

-Independent of our electoral politics, a short list of foreign policy crises that await the president-elect on January 20 include:
+Independent of our electoral politics, a short list of foreign policy crises that await President-elect Biden on January 20 include:

 - An unsubdued North Korea and the threat its nuclear weapons and intercontinental missiles pose to major Asian allies, such as South Korea and Japan, and to the American homeland.